snalle/math-notes/discrete-math/rosen/notes/chp1_logic_proofs/README.md

-# Chapter 1: The Foundations – Logic and Proofs
+# Chapter 1: The Foundations – Logic and Proofs (pg.
+1-113)

 This chapter introduces the essential building blocks of discrete mathematics: logic, propositional reasoning, and formal proof techniques.
 It serves as the foundation for understanding how to rigorously analyze and construct arguments, which is crucial for both mathematics and computer science.